ionufryk/protractor/README.md

 Use:
+1) protractor conf.json
+to run all tests under default browser
+2) protractor conf2.json
-protractor conf.json to run all tests.
+to run all tests under Firefox in 2 threads